About Food Systems

 In the face of significant uncertainties, evidence-based solutions are required if food systems are to provide equitable access to healthy, culturally appropriate foods and food-based livelihoods sustainably into the future.

-The collective expertise represented by FSTI uniquely positions Arizona State University to address the complex, multi-scalar problems that characterize the most significant threats to food security and food systems sustainability.
+The collective expertise represented by FSTI uniquely positions Arizona State University to address the complex, multi-scalar problems that characterize the most significant threats to food security, health, and food systems sustainability.
 Our solutions orientation, coupled with a systems approach to food issues allow us to innovate in ways that traditional universities struggle to achieve.